This guide is meant to help users understand and resolve common warnings and errors generated by DIRSIG and it’s companion utilities.

 $ more modtran_stderr.txt

-Note: The following floating-point exceptions are signalling: IEEE_UNDERFLOW_FLAG
+Note: The following floating-point exceptions are signaling: IEEE_UNDERFLOW_FLAG

 STOP Error in CHKRES: Spectral resolution is too fine.